deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 If you already have an API key that you want to use, you can skip to the next step.

 > [!CAUTION]
-> It is considered best practice to use a separate API key for each module you publish.
+> It is considered best practice to use a different API key for each module you publish.
 > It reduces the impact scope if one of the API keys becomes compromised.

 If you will be publishing the module to a custom PowerShell Gallery feed, you will need to get an API key for that feed.
 Otherwise, follow the steps below.